Cloudxtreme/ispmail/README.md

 ## History

 In my career as an IT professional, many times the need for a mail server arose.
-Naively as I was, I set out to set up a simple, easy to use and stable email server.
+Naive as I was, I set out to set up a simple, easy to use and stable email server.
 Email being one of the cornerstones of modern online communication, I though this would be a rather trivial task.

 You know what happened.